jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 that totally changes.
 And they know exactly the trap answer to put for those zipping through.

-Make sure you’ve taken into consideration every single symptom and avoid the knee jerk choice.
+Make sure you've taken into consideration every single symptom and avoid the knee jerk choice.
 The first sentence here sounds like lupus, but reading the entire question guides us to dermatomyositis.